-The following table sets forth the name, age and position of each of the directors and executive officers of our general partner at December 31, 2008.
+The following table sets forth the name, age and position of each of the directors and executive officers of our general partner at April 12, 2010.
 Each executive officer holds the same respective office shown below in the general partner of EPO.
 Each member of the Board of Directors serves until such member's death, resignation or removal.
 The executive officers are elected for one-year terms and may be removed, with or without cause, only by the Board of Directors.
 Our unitholders do not elect the officers or directors of Enterprise Products GP.
-Dan L. Duncan, through his indirect control of Enterprise Products GP, has the ability to elect, remove and replace at any time, all of the officers and directors of Enterprise Products GP.
+Subsequent to the death of Dan L. Duncan on March 29, 2010, three voting trustees of Dan Duncan LLC, through their indirect control of Enterprise Products GP, have the ability to elect, remove and replace at any time, all of the officers and directors of Enterprise Products GP.
+The three voting trustees are Richard H. Bachmann, Dr. Ralph Cunningham and Randa Duncan Williams.
+These voting trustees are also voting trustees of certain EPCO voting shares and therefore also control our common units beneficially owned by EPCO.
+As of April 12, 2010, no executor had been appointed for the estate of Dan L. Duncan.
+See "Summary - Recent Developments - Death of Dan L. Duncan; Voting Trustees Indirectly Controlling Us."

-Three of our nine directors are independent under the independence standards established by the New York Stock Exchange.
+Three of our eight directors are independent under the independence standards established by the New York Stock Exchange.
 The New York Stock Exchange does not require a listed limited partnership like us to have a majority of independent directors on the board of directors of our general partner.
-As described below, certain of our officers and directors are also officers and/or directors of (i) EPCO, (ii) EPE Holdings, LLC, or "EPE Holdings," the general partner of Enterprise GP Holdings, (iii) Texas Eastern Products Pipeline Company, LLC, or "TEPPCO GP," the general partner of TEPPCO, and (iv) other affiliates of EPCO.
-These overlapping executive officers and directors face potential conflicts regarding the allocation of their time and business opportunities, which may adversely affect our business, results of operations, cash flows and financial condition.
+As described below, certain of our officers and directors are also officers and/or directors of (i) EPCO, (ii) EPE Holdings, LLC, or "EPE Holdings," the general partner of Enterprise GP Holdings, (iii) DEP Holdings, LLC, or "DEP GP," the general partner of Duncan Energy Partners, and (iv) other affiliates of EPCO.
+These overlapping executive officers and directors face their time among EPCO, Enterprise GP Holdings, Duncan Energy Partners and other affiliates of EPCO.
+These officers and directors face potential conflicts regarding the allocation of their time and business opportunities, which may adversely affect our business, results of operations, cash flows and financial condition.

-Name Age Position with Enterprise GP

-Dan L. Duncan(1) 76 Director and Chairman

-Michael A. Creel(1) 55 Director, President and Chief Executive Officer

-W. Randall Fowler(1) 52 Director, Executive Vice President and Chief Financial Officer

-Richard H. Bachmann(1) 56 Director, Executive Vice President and Chief Legal Officer and Secretary

-A.J.
-Teague(1) 64 Director, Executive Vice President and Chief Commercial Officer

-Dr. Ralph S. Cunningham 68 Director

-E. William Barnett(2)(3) 76 Director

-Rex C. Ross(2) 65 Director

-Charles M. Rampacek(2) 66 Director

-William Ordemann(1) 50 Executive Vice President and Chief Operating Officer

-Michael J. Knesek(1) 55 Senior Vice President, Controller and Principal Accounting Officer

-Christopher Skoog(1) 46 Senior Vice President

-Thomas M. Zulim(1) 51 Senior Vice President

-G.R.
-Cardillo(1) 51 Vice President
+Name Age Position with EPGP Michael A. Creel(1) 56 Director, President and Chief Executive Officer W. Randall Fowler(1) 53 Director, Executive Vice President and Chief Financial Officer Richard H. Bachmann(1) 57 Director, Executive Vice President, Chief Legal Officer and Secretary A. James Teague(1) 64 Director, Executive Vice President and Chief Commercial Officer Dr. Ralph S. Cunningham 69 Director E. William Barnett(2)(3) 77 Director Rex C. Ross(2) 66 Director Charles M. Rampacek(2) 66 Director William Ordemann(1) 50 Executive Vice President and Chief Operating Officer Lynn L. Bourdon, III(1) 48 Senior Vice President Bryan F. Bulawa(1) 40 Senior Vice President and Treasurer James M. Collingsworth(1) 55 Senior Vice President Mark A. Hurley (1) 51 Senior Vice President Michael J. Knesek(1) 55 Senior Vice President, Controller and Principal Accounting Officer Christopher Skoog(1) 46 Senior Vice President Thomas M. Zulim(1) 52 Senior Vice President